vatpac-technology/sops/docs/aerodromes/classd/Avalon.md

 The Standard Assignable level from AV ADC to ML TCU is the lower of `A040` or the `RFL`.

 #### Arrivals/Overfliers
-ML TCU will heads-up coordinate arrivals/overfliers from Class C to AV ADC.
+ML TCU will heads-up coordinate arrivals/overfliers from CTA to AV ADC.
 IFR aircraft will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to AV ADC, unless AV ADC nominates a restriction.
 VFR aircraft will not be coordinated, and will need to receive their airways clearance from AV ADC.